 Instructions

-- Add flour and cook for 2 minutes, whisk constantly, until the flour mixture is the color of a light caramel.
+- In a small sauce pan, melt the butter over medium heat.
+Add the flour and cook for 2 minutes, whisking constantly, until the flour mixture is the color of a light caramel.

 I am delighted that you shared the Easy Homemade Brown Gravy recipe.
 No longer will I use the packaged gravy with tons of salt!
 This recipe sounds much like my mother’s way of making gravy and hers was delish!
 I could never get it right but your recipe helps me to get it right.